heremaps/here-data-sdk-typescript/docs/examples/nodejs-read-versioned-layer.md

    app.run();
    ```

-6. Compile and run the application.
+6. Compile and run the app.

    ```shell
    tsc && node .